List of human positions: Eating positions

 Eating positions vary in different regions of the world, as culture strongly influences the way people eat their meals.
 For example, in most of the Middle Eastern countries, eating while sitting on the floor is most common, and it is believed to be healthier than eating while sitting at a table.

 Eating in a reclining position was favored by the Ancient Greeks at a celebration they called a symposium, and this custom was adopted by the Ancient Romans.
 Ancient Hebrews also adopted this posture for traditional celebrations of a Passover Seder, to symbolize freedom.
-The biblical prophet Amos associates "those who recline at banquets" with the false sense of security among the Israelites whom he is warning to repent.

 Heat escape lessening position

 The heat escape lessening position (HELP) is a way to position oneself to reduce heat loss in cold water.
 It is taught as part of the curriculum in Australia, North America, and Ireland for lifeguard and boating safety training.
-It essentially involves positioning one's knees together and hugging them close to the chest using one's arms.
+It involves positioning one's knees together and hugging them close to the chest using one's arms.